 Why does each musical instrument sound different?

-Each instrument has a harmonic signature based on its unique combination of overtones.
-Our brains translate each unique combination of harmonics into an impression that identifies a particular instrument.
-These impressions may be described using adjectives like warm, mellow, bright, velvety, nasal, brassy, tender, and countless others.
-Our perception of this (a very subjective experience that is hard to put into mere words) allows us to recognize the “voice” of the instrument (and human voices, too!).
+Each instrument has a unique harmonic signature based on its unique combination of overtones.
+Our brains perceive these harmonics in way that allows us to recognize the “voice” of the instrument (and human voices, too!).
 This perception is called timbre.

-Even very similar instruments can sound different, because their harmonic signatures can be different.
-A spinet piano sounds very different from a grand piano which sounds very different from an electronic piano.
+Furthermore, because their harmonic signatures can be different, even similar instruments can sound different.
+A spinet piano, for example, sounds quite different from a grand piano.
 Even grand pianos sound different from each other.
 In fact, two pianos that are the exact same model may not sound exactly alike.